-Apex Tests Queued shows the currently queued tests when the test are running asynchronously.
+Shows the currently queued tests running asynchronously.

-Note that the logs can be filtered by ticking the statement types in the Apex Log box on the bottom-left.
+Allows users to view the Salesforce Apex logs for the Salesforce instance.
+The logs can be filtered by ticking the statement types in the Apex Log box in the bottom-left section.

 Salesforce acknowledges an issue with some zip files.
 One customer, downloading 400 files, had been impacted.

-The WSDL to Apex control in the FuseIT SFDC Explorer helps developers deal with many of the problems faced when generating Apex classes from a WSDL using Salesforce’s WSDL2Apex tool.
+The WSDL to Apex control helps developers deal with many of the problems faced when generating Apex classes from a WSDL using Salesforce’s WSDL2Apex tool.